-"We've had a blast working with the Office of Community engagement on a ton of projects," Stover said.
+"We've had a blast working with the Office of Community engagement on many projects," Stover said.
 "It's just been a wonderful experience for students who have gone through the program."

 Stover said that there are many reasons for students to consider signing up for courses that include a community engagement component.

-"Definitely get involved because it is an extremely rewarding experience," Stover said.
-"You are going to learn a lot, meet interesting people, and be introduced to Iowa communities that may be dealing with different issues that you were not aware of."
+"Get involved because it is an enriching experience," Stover said.
+"You are going to learn a lot, meet interesting people, and be introduced to Iowa communities that may be dealing with different issues you were unaware of."

 Stover always encourages her students to expand their horizons and get out of their comfort zones.

 Past engagement projects have worked with community partners in Boone Forks, Webster City, Keokuk, Washington, Dubuque, and Sioux City, Iowa, with projects focused on rebranding and strategic planning related to marketing.